1. Decisions First

 - Technology may be applied to a decision and any decisions on which it depends, or only to some decisions in a model or process.

-- Decision Management Systems consist of decision services and supporting infrastructure for managing decision-making.
-They are not simply business rules or analytics embedded in business processes or user interfaces.
+- Digital Decisioning requires both decision-making services and supporting infrastructure for managing the definition of decision-making–not simply business rules or machine learning embedded in business processes or user interfaces.

-- A Decision Management System is decoupled from and provides decision-making to existing systems, business processes, or event processing environments.
+- A Decision Service is decoupled from and provides decision-making to existing systems, business processes, or event processing environments.

 - Design transparency—to see exactly how the decision will be made in the future.